 These data support the view that the inability to obtain clear resection margins is not necessarily a strict contraindication to resection of liver metastases (see 'Patient selection' above).
 However, a complete (R0) resection must always be the goal of any resection.
 Current data do not support planning for surgical resection with foreknowledge that residual disease will be left behind.

-One potential solution is to perform percutaneous RFA during the interval between diagnosis and hepatic metastasectomy.
-Another is to administer chemotherapy during this period, an approach that might also allow some patients with initially unresectable or borderline resectable liver metastases to undergo successful later hepatic resection.
+One potential solution is to perform percutaneous radiofrequency ablation (RFA) during the interval between diagnosis and hepatic metastasectomy.
+A more commonly used approach is to administer chemotherapy during this period, which might also allow some patients with initially unresectable or borderline resectable liver metastases to undergo successful later hepatic resection.
 (See 'Neoadjuvant chemotherapy' above and "Nonsurgical local treatment strategies for colorectal cancer liver metastases".)

-Simultaneous resection of the primary and metastatic disease is clearly preferable from the patient's perspective, and several surgical case series and a meta-analysis have failed to confirm inferior survival or greater morbidity for patients who undergo a one-stage procedure as compared to delayed (staged) hepatic resection, unless major hepatic resection (three or more segments) is needed [138,140-147].
+Simultaneous resection of the primary and metastatic disease is clearly preferable from the patient's perspective, and several surgical case series and meta-analyses have failed to confirm inferior survival or greater morbidity for patients who undergo a one-stage procedure as compared with delayed (staged) hepatic resection, unless major hepatic resection (three or more segments) is needed.
 One-stage surgery is probably a reasonable option for patients who present with low-volume (four or fewer, less than three segments involved, or all in the same lobe) potentially resectable hepatic metastases.
-Because of the incidence of synchronous second primary colorectal cancers (approximately 3 to 5 percent), complete colonoscopy prior to surgical resection should be undertaken, if feasible.
+Because of the incidence of synchronous second primary colorectal cancers (CRCs) (approximately 3 to 5 percent), complete colonoscopy prior to surgical resection should be undertaken, if feasible.
 (See "Surveillance after colorectal cancer resection", section on 'Diagnosing second cancers and polyps'.)

 On the other hand, if there are five or more simultaneous potentially resectable hepatic metastases (unless all are located in one lobe), bilobar involvement, or if disease is borderline resectable due to location, initial chemotherapy followed by reassessment and delayed resection is probably a better strategy.
 (See 'Neoadjuvant chemotherapy' above.)